Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-From now on, let's see another way to implement the above process without for statement
+From now on, let's see another way to implement the above process without for statement.

 that is making **vv** by stacking multiple copies of **v** vertically like the same shape of matrix **x**.

-And then perform the sum of **x** and **vv** element by element
+And then perform the sum of **x** and **vv** element by element.

 > First generate VV by stacking multiple copies of v